Informational

 Shopping Centre CCTV Coverage Zones and Camera Placement

-This guide focuses on where shopping centres systems usually deliver the strongest value first, and how to avoid wasting budget on broad views that do not answer the real questions later.
+This guide focuses on where shopping-centre systems usually deliver the strongest value first, and how to avoid wasting budget on broad views that do not answer the real questions later.
+In shopping centres, the placement logic should be driven by public disorder, retail theft movement, back-of-house intrusion, car-park incidents, and how people move between public and operational zones.

 Supporting Guide